nickkxsper/nickkxsper/README.md

 Hi, I'm Nick, a passionate full stack developer from Texas.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces & intuitive functionality.
 I take great care in the experience, architecture, and code quality of the things I build.
 <br /> <br />
 I studied mathematics at the University of Texas at Austin, and I'm currently a software engineer at Goldman Sachs.
 My previous experience spans 2+ years in professional software engineering, data science & data engineering, & quantitative research/development.
-In college, I was apart of Undergraduate Computational Finance, an organization that has alumni all over wall street & silicon valley.
+In college, I was a director of Undergraduate Computational Finance, an organization that has alumni all over wall street & silicon valley.

 ![image](https://user-images.githubusercontent.com/54164007/210489856-92449593-86eb-4b5d-a60f-3c285d5944d3.png)